waleedkhalid95/CITS5503_Sem2/Labs/CITS5503_Template_Labs1-5.md

 ### [2] Save to S3 by Updating `cloudstorage.py`

 Next, I modified the `cloudstorage.py` script to create an S3 bucket and upload the files from `rootdir` while preserving their directory structure.
-Here’s the modified script with added comments:
+Here’s the modified script:

 ```python
 import os